solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to revoke a token delegate

-Revoke will set delegate to null and set delegated amount to 0.
+Revoke will set delegate to null และ set delegated amount to 0.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>